core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This practically relies on altering the content of the OSCORE option, and having the same MAC in the ciphertext still correctly validating, which has a success probability depending on the size of the MAC.

-As discussed in {{sssec-cross-group-injection-group-mode}}, the attack is practically infeasible if the message is protected in group mode, since the counter signature is bound also to the OSCORE option, through the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad}}).
+As discussed in {{sssec-cross-group-injection-group-mode}}, the attack is practically infeasible if the message is protected in group mode, thanks to the counter signature also bound to the OSCORE option through the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad}}).

 ### Attack Description {#ssec-cross-group-injection-attack}